jekyll/minima/_posts/2020-07-26-Three-Levels-of-Wealth.md

 ---
 layout: post
-title: 3 Levels of Wealth
+title: 3 levels of wealth
 published: true
 description: How do you think about wealth?
 What are the 3 levels of wealth?
 permalink: /3-levels-of-wealth/